 Birthplace of the 10-string guitar and one of the oldest jukeboxes in Europe

 Guitarist and composer Ivan Padovec (1880-1873) was born in Varazdin.
 Juraj Karl Wisner Morgenstern passed his music theory knowledge on I. Padovec in Zagreb.
 From 1829 to 1837 Ivan Padovec played in Vienna.
-As one of the last European guitarists of his time, he performed with great success at concerts in his homeland and abroad (Vienna, Graz, Prague, Brno, Budapest, Frankfurt, Hannover, Hamburg, London were among the cities he visited.
+As one of the last European guitarists of his time, he performed with great success at concerts in his homeland and abroad.
+Indeed, Vienna, Graz, Prague, Brno, Budapest, Frankfurt, Hannover, Hamburg, London were among the cities he visited.

-Varazdin has a rich musical tradition, but there are some surprises with its musical heritage.
-An 18th-century jukebox for example, which looks like a regular wardrobe on the outside, but turns into a music hall when opened.
-Found in a nearby village six years ago, it is one of just three in the world, and the workmanship and music it performed left us all breathless.
+Varazdin has a rich musical tradition.
+But, there are some surprises with its musical heritage.
+An 18th-century jukebox for example.
+It looks like a regular wardrobe on the outside but turns into a music hall when opened.
+Found in a nearby village several years ago, it is one of just three in the world.
+And the workmanship and music it performed left us all breathless.

-Housed at the town museum, the curator explained that there were eight songs pre-programmed and into the jukebox.
-I chose number three, she then proceeded to wind it up and set the jukebox in motion.
-Have a listen to the jukebox in action in this Touristar video of Varazdin.
+Housed at the town museum, the curator explained that there were eight songs pre-programmed into the jukebox.
+I chose number three.
+She then proceeded to wind it up and set the jukebox in motion.
+Listen to the jukebox in action in this Touristar video of Varazdin.

 Purgeri, a civilian guard protected by UNESCO